 Conversely, customers are individuals who have occasional interaction with a business.
 They are often referred to as buyers, consumers, or purchasers.

-While some customers and clients may have ongoing relationships with businesses, such as loyalty program members or repeat clients, many customer interactions often consist of a series of distinct transactions rather than a continuous, unbroken relationship.
+While some customers and clients may have ongoing relationships with businesses, such as loyalty program members or repeat clients.

 These short-term relationships involve a customer entering a store or making an online purchase, completing the transaction, and potentially leaving without further immediate engagement.